Issue #45, December 2022

 Mead is made my fermenting honey and mixing it with fruits, spices, grains or hops.
 It is often called Honey Wine or the ‘Nectar of the Gods’.
 It was a popular drink in medieval Ireland.
 In the Old English epic poem Beowulf, the Danish warriors drank mead.
 But while it was a drink for warriors and Vikings, it’s just fine for kith and kin.

 Moniack Mead is a classic British mead; rich and sweet with generous aromas of honey, dried apricot and spice.
 You can serve it chilled or over ice but heated, it’ll make Christmas that much warmer.
 A little sipper while watching ‘A Christmas Carol’ or ‘Elf’ would be just perfect.

 Well, the three matches we’ve covered are probably going to shootouts.
 And that could take more time than we have here.
 So, I’m going to leave it to you to determine the winners at the JAC World Cup of Wine.

 One thing is certain.
 When wine is on the line, this definitely is ‘the beautiful game’.

 Before we leave the cellar for Christmas break, I’d like to act like a Pine and get a little sappy.
 Thanks so much for another year of interest and your monthly visits to our tasting sanctuary.
 I’d be kind of lonely down here without you.

 I wish you the happiest and healthiest of times.

 Until then, keep your glass of wine close and your friends even closer.

-Thanks to everyone for signing up to my web page where you’ll see this each month as a blog.
-If you know anyone who is interested in following the newsletter, they just have to visit jimsaffordablecellar.ca to submit their email.
-They’ll be notified each month, as will you when each new issue is published.
-And the newsletter is a little more reader-friendly there.
+Our readership is continuing to grow!
+Thanks to all the new sign-ups to my web page where this newsletter is published each month as a blog.
+If you know anyone who is interested in accessing it, they just have to visit jimsaffordablecellar.ca to submit their email.
+They’ll be notified each month when each new issue is published.
 Please let me know if you’d like to share some wine you love with the rest of us. email@example.com